endorama/endorama/README.md

 - ⚡ Fun fact: ...
 -->

-I am a software engineer and system administrator with a focus on backend, DevOps and Site Reliability Engineering practices and SRE.
+I am a software engineer and system administrator with a focus on backend, DevOps and Site Reliability Engineering practices.
 I'm also a maker, with a focus on phisical prototying and bridging the web with phisical items.

 Currently working at [Elastic](https://www.elastic.co/), the Search, Observe and Protect company.